HeadRank: Decoding-Free Passage Reranking via Preference-Aligned Attention Heads: Experiments

-\paragraph{From Variance to Ranking Precision.} Does structural variance actually translate into correct positional assignments?
+\paragraph{From Variance to Ranking Precision.} Does this structural variance actually translate into correct positional assignments?
 We quantify \emph{middle-to-front promotion rates}---the fraction of relevant vs.\ irrelevant documents originally in the middle zone (BM25 ranks in the 25\textsuperscript{th}--75\textsuperscript{th} percentile) that are reranked into the top quartile, averaged across eight datasets (Figure~\ref{fig:movement}).
-HeadRank's selectivity gap (relevant $-$ irrelevant promotion) grows monotonically with scale: $36.6$\,pp at 0.6B ($+7.1$ over QR-R), $40.4$\,pp at 1.7B (lowest irrelevant rate among all methods), and $43.1$\,pp at 4B.
-This monotonic scaling mirrors the variance trends in Appendix~\ref{sec:scaling_appendix}, confirming that the score headroom from $\Omega(\bm{s}_\theta)$ translates directly into ranking precision.
-ALPS hard-sample pairs reinforce these dynamics by supplying contrastive signal between adjacent-grade documents within the middle zone, transforming structural score spread into downstream ranking gains.
-Importantly, all discriminability gains are achieved on the Pareto frontier of latency versus NDCG@10 (Figure~\ref{fig:speed_perf}, Appendix~\ref{sec:efficiency_appendix}), with depth truncation (Figure~\ref{fig:efficient}) enabling early exit at layer $l_{\max}$---translating score quality directly into wall-clock speedup without generative decoding overhead.
+HeadRank's selectivity gap (relevant $-$ irrelevant promotion) grows monotonically with scale: $36.6$\,pp at 0.6B ($+7.1$ over QR-R), $40.4$\,pp at 1.7B (achieving the lowest irrelevant promotion rate among all methods), and $43.1$\,pp at 4B.
+This monotonic scaling mirrors the variance trends observed earlier, confirming that the score headroom generated by $\Omega(\bm{s}_\theta)$ translates directly into ranking precision.
+ALPS hard-sample pairs reinforce these dynamics by supplying contrastive signals between adjacent-grade documents within the middle zone, effectively transforming structural score spread into downstream ranking gains.

+\paragraph{Dynamic Layer Pruning and Early-Exit Efficiency.} HeadRank achieves these discriminability gains while reducing computational overhead.
+Figure~\ref{fig:efficient} shows that preference alignment compresses core heads into shallower layers compared to baselines (e.g., NIAH and QR-R reach $L_{22}$ in Qwen3-0.6B).
+By optimizing designated heads to capture relevance signals directly, HeadRank localizes discriminability to earlier stages, enabling safe truncation at $l_{\max} = 16$ (28L models) or $l_{\max} = 24$ (36L model).
+This early-exit inference translates directly into wall-clock speedups, placing HeadRank on the Pareto frontier of latency versus NDCG@10 (Figure~\ref{fig:speed_perf}, Appendix~\ref{sec:efficiency_appendix}).

 \paragraph{Case study.} Table~\ref{tab:attn_fever_194182} visualizes token-level attention for the FEVER claim \textit{``Jeb Bush's mother is Laura Bush''} (false---his mother is Barbara Bush).
 BM25 ranks \emph{Barbara Bush} at \#1 via a term-frequency trap (``Bush'' + ``mother''), burying the gold \emph{Jeb Bush} article at \#13.
 ICR ranks \emph{Miss Beazley} (a presidential pet dog) at \#1 by surface-matching ``Laura Bush,'' compounded by lost-in-the-middle positional bias. \textbf{HeadRank} instead concentrates attention on the relational chain ``\texttt{second}\,(74)\,$\to$\,\texttt{son}\,(82)\,$\to$\,\texttt{of}\,(46),'' promoting the gold document to \#1 (NDCG@10: 1.0 vs.\ BM25\,0.08, ICR\,0.63).
 Crucially, the selected heads track \emph{dependency structure} rather than surface tokens: ``second son of'' encodes a familial relation that unambiguously identifies parentage---something neither keyword matching nor unaligned attention can resolve.
 Additional case studies covering seven benchmarks are in Appendix~\ref{sec:case_study_appendix}, with multi-hop examples in Appendix~\ref{sec:appendix_multihop_attn}.